rcallaby/Hacking-Study-Guide/Bug Bounty Notes/Information Disclosure/informationdisclosure.md

 In summary, information disclosure vulnerabilities can manifest themselves in various ways, and it's essential to use a combination of manual and automated techniques to detect them during penetration testing.

 ## Tools for Information Disclosure
+The tools for information disclosure are pretty much the same as every other bug bounty tool.
+If you discover a S3 blog or other forms of personal data you should disclose this to the bug bounty program.
+Please keep in mind the scope of the bug bounty and that you don't break the rules of engagement.